 - 14.7.1 In order that an injured driver may be removed from the car in his seat following an accident, all cars must be fitted with a seat complying with the FIA Specification for Extractable Seats in Open Cockpit Cars. - 14.7.2 If the seat is secured, it must be done so with no more than two bolts.
-If bolts are used they must: - a) Be clearly indicated and easily accessible to rescue crews. - b) Be fitted vertically. - c) Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device. - 14.7.4 The seat must be removable without the need to cut or remove any of the seat belts.
+If bolts are used they must: - a) Be clearly indicated and easily accessible to rescue crews. - b) Be fitted vertically. - c) Be removable with the same tool for all teams and which is issued to all rescue crews. - 14.7.3 The seat must be equipped with receptacles which permit the fitting of belts to secure the driver and one which will permit the fitting of a head stabilisation device.
+The receptacles must be easily accessible to resuce crews.

+14.7.4 The seat must be removable without the need to cut or remove any of the seat belts.